moroen/ZWave-MQTT-plugin/README.md

 docker run -d --name zwavejs2mqtt --restart unless-stopped -v /opt/zwavejs2mqtt/store:/usr/src/app/store -p 8091:8091 -p 3000:3000 --device=/dev/ttyACM0  zwavejs/zwavejs2mqtt:latest
 ```
 This will name the container zwavejs2mqtt and allow you to start, stop, inspect, remove, ...
+There are more options to run zwavejs2mqtt using docker.
+You are free to use whatever suits your needs (including docker-compose or even running outside of docker).
-Replace /dev/ttyACM0 with your serial device
+In any case, replace /dev/ttyACM0 with your serial device

 ## Configure zwavejs2mqtt
 Open the browser http://localhost:8091.